Kihumba/private-/Phase-C/PHP-Learning-Outcomes/Curriculum/Module 5 - Object Oriented Programming/README.md

 **Summary:**
 The learning outcomes expected of a fellow that has covered this module are as follows:
-- Understand Object oriented programming concepts, classes and objects.
+- Object oriented programming concepts, classes and objects.
-- Understand and implement concepts of Inheritance, Polymorphism and Encapsulation, among others, in PHP programming.
+- Concepts of Inheritance, Polymorphism and Encapsulation, among others, in PHP programming.
-- Understand the concept of Traits, Interfaces and Abstraction in PHP.
+- The concept of Traits, Interfaces and Abstraction in PHP.
-- Understand the concept of type-hinting non-scalar and scalar values in PHP.
+- The concept of type-hinting non-scalar and scalar values in PHP.
-- Understand the concept of Inversion of Control in PHP.
+- The concept of Inversion of Control in PHP.
-- Understand the concept of Method overloading using __call() and __callStatic().
+- The concept of Method overloading using __call() and __callStatic().
-- Understand and use PHP magic methods available to objects and how to use them e.g Getters, Setters and Destructors.
+- PHP magic methods available to objects and their uses e.g Getters, Setters and Destructors.
-- Understand Object Serialization in PHP.
+- Object Serialization in PHP.

 The following are the Outputs, Knowledge, Behaviors, and Beliefs for Callbacks and Closures.